-Pupils meet with school based, Employability Transitions Officers who discuss meaningful employability opportunities that will enhance and develop key skills and knowledge to help pupils make decisions about their next steps towards, higher / further education, training or employment.
+Pupils meet with school based Senior Phase Officers who discuss meaningful employability opportunities.
+These opportunities aim to enhance and develop key skills and knowledge, to help pupils make decisions about their next steps towards higher / further education, training or employment.

 The Employability Skills Programme also supports:

 To find out more about the Employability Skills Programme you can contact the Education Support Officer who oversees the programme, Susie Byrne on 07508 520894.